What Is An Intensive Outpatient Program?

 Intensive outpatient program models have been proven to be just as effective as residential treatment programs for those struggling with a moderate addiction.
 IOPs also offer the added bonus of normalcy and the regular routine of home life.

-The exact components of care for an intensive outpatient program will vary from facility to facility, but generally consist of about 10-12 hours of group and individual counseling each week, plus encouraged participation in a 12-step program.
-Clients in IOPs will typically visit a facility for treatment three to four times a week, and attend sessions that usually last for about three hours at a time.
+The exact components of care for an intensive outpatient program will vary from facility to facility, but generally consist of about 9-12 hours of group and individual counseling each week, plus encouraged participation in a 12-step program.
+Clients in IOPs will typically visit a facility for treatment 5-7 times a week in the beginning (which eventually decreases to 3-4), and attend sessions that usually last for about 3 hours at a time.
 Patients can expect to participate in any or all of the following during the course of treatment:

 Depending on the facility, some IOPs may also include family therapy services.
 Studies show that including an individual’s family members into the treatment process significantly increases the chances of maintaining lasting sobriety.
 Family therapy also allows family members to become educated on the issues of addiction and understand exactly what it is that their loved one is going through.
 As with individualized counseling, family therapy is often held only when needed.

 The availability and implementation of holistic therapies in IOPs varies widely; however, the majority of facilities offer some form of complementary treatment.
 Common holistic therapies include art therapy, yoga, adventure therapy, acupuncture, and equine-assisted therapy.
-These therapies are designed to treat an individual as a whole, rather than just one component of that person’s behaviors or symptoms.
-Holistic techniques can foster a greater likelihood of long-term recovery as it can help patients feel more at ease and productive during the IOP treatment process.
+These therapies are designed to treat an individual as a whole, rather than just 1 component of that person’s behaviors or symptoms.
+Holistic techniques can foster a greater likelihood of long-term recovery, as they can help patients feel more at ease and productive during the IOP treatment process.

 Individuals attending an IOP are encouraged to participate in support groups such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) in order to fully transition back into everyday life.
 Support groups offer guidance and support to promote lasting sobriety that extends beyond the treatment regimen of an IOP.
 Many intensive outpatient programs will hold 12-step group meetings at the facility to make it easy for clients to attend after counseling sessions.
 The purpose of these groups is to ensure that an individual has ongoing help in order to maintain his or her success in recovery once treatment at the facility has ended.